bancorprotocol/carbon-app/e2e/README.md

 E2E run in a github action on:

-- every commit
+- Every commit
-- when draft PR become ready for review
+- When draft PR become ready for review
+- When PRs are opened or re-opened
+- If PR is against main

 ## Screenshots

-Screenshots are taken during E2E and images are pushed automatically on the current branch
+Screenshots are taken during E2E and images are pushed automatically on the current PR branch.

 Screenshots are only taken: